 NORDTEK is a network consisting of 30 universities in the Nordic and Baltic countries with advanced engineering programs, architecture programs and research.
 Activities of the network are funded by member contributions and Nordplus funding.
 This manual describes the procedures and rules for the Mobility Program and is intended to be helpful for contact persons.
 However, it is not detailed enough to be suitable informational material for students.
 The manual is updated on regular basis.
 It is therefore important for users to suggest additions and changes.

-The NORDTEK network is based on an agreement between technical universities in the Nordic Countries.
+The NORDTEK network is based on an agreement between technical universities in the Nordic and Baltic Countries.
 The agreement covers Student and Teacher exchange in engineering and architecture programs between the participating universities.
 As decided at the Rectors’ Conference, a steering committee prioritizes and decides about the scholarships.
 The steering committee consists of the NORDTEK Secretary General, the Mobility Program coordinator and the national coordinators.
 Each member institution appoints a contact person, who is responsible for marketing the network and handling administrative tasks in connection with exchange.
 Once a year, contact persons meet to address common issues.
 The suggestions raised during the meeting are brought before the Board of Directors by the Secretary General, for decision.
 A list of the names and addresses of the contact persons, country coordinators, and those working with administration is kept up-to-date.